How Biden changed his tune on inflation as prices soared and the midterms loomed

 "Our 401(k)s are down by 25-35% ... so you can only draw some correlation to what's going on today to what's happened politically over the last 18, 20 months," Darrell Sheets told NPR after he voted for Republicans up and down the ballot in Georgia.

 But self-described fiscal conservative Dale Jordan said he voted for a third-party candidate for the Senate.
 He said he didn't think the Republican candidate, former football running back Herschel Walker, was qualified for the job.
-And while he said he's "okay with some liberal stuff," he did not want to see incumbent Democratic Senator Raphael Warnock reelected either.
+And while he said he's "OK with some liberal stuff," he did not want to see incumbent Democratic Sen. Raphael Warnock reelected either.

 He said he was deeply disappointed with how Democrats have handled the economy.